 - Youth whose churches do not have youth groups

-- Youth who are unable to attend the week that their group is scheduled
+- Youth who are unable to attend with their group due to scheduling conflicts

-- Youth who want to attend SSP more than once
+- Youth who want to attend more SSP than once during the summer

-Each summer 1,800 youth and adults from over 180 groups participate in our Summer Programs.
+Each summer 1,700 youth and adults from over 150 churches participate in our Summer Programs.
 For the summer of 2017, we have five site locations throughout Washington, Oregon, California and Arizona.
-We offer week-long sessions beginning July 2, 2017.
-Last summer, teenagers completed 86 projects for homeowners and partnered with 19 community organizations.
+We offer week-long sessions beginning July 1, 2018.
+Last summer, teenagers completed over 100 projects on homes and community centers.
 Outside of work projects, youth share in worship and explore the culture of the communities where they are serving.
-Two of the sites are located in Native American communities, two in rural communities, and one is in an urban community.
+Two of the sites are located in Native American communities, two in rural communities, and one in an urban community.

 Our mission is to enable youth to: